 "Dental services" means services for the diagnosis, prevention, treatment, or cure of a dental condition, illness, injury, or disease.
-Dental services shall not include those services delivered by a provider that are billed as medical services.
+"Dental services" does not include services delivered by a provider that are billed as medical expenses under a health benefits plan Dental services shall not include those services delivered by a provider that are billed as medical services.

-"Dental Service Contractor" means any person who accepts a prepayment from or for the benefit of any other person or group of persons as consideration for providing to such person or group of persons the opportunity to receive dental services at such times in the future as such services may be appropriate or required, but shall not be construed to include a dentist or professional dental corporation that accepts prepayment on a fee-forservice basis for providing specific dental services to individual patients for whom such services have been pre-diagnosed.
+"Dental Service Contractor" means any person who accepts a prepayment from or for the benefit of any other person or group of persons as consideration for providing to such person or group of persons the opportunity to receive dental services at such times in the future as such services may be appropriate or required, but shall not be construed to include a dentist or professional dental corporation that accepts prepayment on a fee-for-service basis for providing specific dental services to individual patients for whom such services have been pre-diagnosed.